nricciardi/nmd/README.md

 In addition to inline and paragraph modifiers, there are _special components_ which are a set of useful graphic components such as tables, diagram and others.

-Each special component has a particular text construct, but is can be definited as stand-alone paragraph, so is possible to add metadata and styles using _paragraph metadata addon_.
+Each special component has a particular text construct, but is can be defined as stand-alone paragraph, so is possible to add metadata and styles using _paragraph metadata addon_.

 ##### Tables